NestBord

 1. Add your first property

-3. Invite a tenant
+3. Onboard a tenant — invite or manual

 Ready to manage your properties with NestBord?